Paul Gosling is a writer and public speaker, specialising in the economy, accountancy, co-operatives and government and the public sector.

 Paul has worked with several universities copy editing academic blogs, to undertake research, produce course material and as a guest lecturer.

 Paul’s books include Abuse of Trust, written jointly with BBC Parliamentary reporter Mark D’Arcy, which describes the notorious case of child abuser Frank Beck.
-The book was recently republished by Canbury Press, including a new chapter on the related allegations against Greville Janner.
-A ‘biblet’ of Abuse of Trust enables readers to dip into the book to decide whether to buy it. http://b2l.bz/7hh5cz
+The book was republished by Canbury Press, including a new chapter on the related allegations against Greville Janner.

 Paul has written several other books and booklets on various subjects, including the use of information technologies and public policy development.
 His book The Fall of the Ethical Bank explains the background to the crisis at The Co-operative Bank.
 It is published by Co-operative Press and can be bought here.
-In his most recent book, A New Ireland, Paul considers the prospects for Irish reunification and the economic case for it.
-A New Ireland has been re-issued as an updated second edition.
+In his most recent books, A New Ireland, Paul considers the prospects for Irish reunification and the economic case for it.
+A New Ireland has been re-issued as an updated second edition and a completely new book - A New Ireland: A Five Year Review - addresses both the limited progress towards a unity referendum and the state of Stormont.

 A frequent commentator on the economy and politics for BBC Radio Ulster and Radio Foyle, Paul has also appeared on BBC1, BBC2, Radio 4, Radio 5, UTV, RTE, in several television documentaries and on Chinese, German and Bulgarian radio.